 By DONNA BALANCIA

-Wayne Kramer and Jail Guitar Doors charity visited its 100th prison on Friday, bringing guitars and music behind the walls of Donovan Correctional Facility in San Diego.
+SAN DIEGO – Wayne Kramer and his Jail Guitar Doors charity visited their 100th prison on Friday, bringing guitars and music behind the walls of Donovan Correctional Facility in San Diego.

-Kramer and his volunteer crew brought custom Fender guitars to Donovan and musically inclined inmates got a mini concert and a piece of cake to mark the important occasion.
+Kramer, founder of punk’s first band, the controversial MC5 of Detroit, presented custom Fender guitars to Donovan and inmates got a mini concert and a piece of cake to mark the important occasion.

-“These guitars represent a challenge,” said Kramer.
-“If you accept these guitars and you sign up for our songwriting workshop amazing things will happen.
-You’ll find a new friendship and connection with each other and yourself.
-I will be back to see how you’re doing.
+“These guitars represent a challenge,” Kramer told an assembly of incarcerated men.
+“If you accept these guitars and you sign up for our songwriting workshop, amazing things will happen.
+You’ll find new friendships, a connection with each other and with yourself.
+I’ll be back to see how you’re doing.
 I wish you well.”

-“It would be great to get new equipment,” said Mark “Bobby” Hill, an aspiring blues guitarist and inmate.
-He is one of several inmates who formed a band and gets together with others to regularly play the music of his rock idols Jimi Hendrix and Stevie Ray Vaughn.
+“It’s great to get new equipment,” said Mark “Bobby” Hill, an aspiring blues guitarist and inmate.
+He is one of the inmates who formed a band and gets together with others to regularly play the music of his rock idols Jimi Hendrix and Stevie Ray Vaughn.
 “The guys are looking forward to this today.”

-Jail Guitar Doors is an important program that Kramer started in the United States.
-He spent three years in prison and said time moves slowly behind bars and the prisoners are not only able to learn a trade but also learn ways to deal with their emotional challenges.
-Music fills that void.
+Kramer said time moves slowly behind bars and the prisoners are not only able to learn a trade during their sentence, but they are able to learn ways to deal with their emotional challenges.
+And music can play a critical role.

 Kramer and his crew visit the prisons and he takes the time to listen to the inmates and give words of encouragement.
-Volunteers include singer-songwriter Jill Sobule, and musicians Rob Bird, Robin Henkel and program administrator Kathy Kambes.
+Volunteers include singer-songwriter Jill Sobule, and musicians Rob Bird, Robin Henkel and Jail Guitar Doors program administrator Kathy Kambes.